-- Trim and limit height to 24". - Cut back the plantings at least once a year, based on best practice for native planting maintenance.
+- Trim and limit height to 24".
+Cut back the plantings at least once a year, based on best practice for native planting maintenance. - If the plantings do not meet the Clear Sight Area, we ask the

 Complaints

 - Create difficulties seeing pedestrians crossing the street: - Requested property owner to trim back to meet the sight requirements from previous slide - Lack of maintenance: - When it is evident to us maintenance is lacking, we discuss with the owner and request a maintenance plan.
 Native plantings should be cut down a minimum of once a year. - Not actual native plantings: - Owner claims native plantings but the area is simply overgrown.
 Owner is required to mow.
 If native plantings are desired they must meet current code.